JamesDunne/rest0-api/README.md

     )
 ```

+*NOTE:* the asterisk (`*`) shortcut is disallowed in `select` clauses because it obscures the actual column list being
+selected and may possibly introduce inconsistencies in versioning queries.

 JSON result mapping
 -------------------

 All query results are serialized to an array of JSON objects.
-Each JSON object consitutes a single row of data where each
+Each JSON object consitutes a single row of data.
+By
-column name is an object property and its value is the column's value for that row.
+default, a simple column-to-property mapping is generated.
+The order of properties serialized is the same as the order
+of columns retrieved.
+In this default mapping scheme, duplicate column names are ignored from the result set and only
+the first instance of a duplicately named column is used in the output mapping.

-A row may be mapped to a custom JSON object via the `"result"` property of the method descriptor.
+A custom mapping may be supplied via the `"result"` property of the method descriptor.

 Each property of the result mapping may have a value that is an object or a string literal.